As a data subject, you have the following rights in connection with the processing of your personal data:

 4.1 The right to receive information

-(1) The data subject has the right to request confirmation from the Operator whether personal data relating to him is being processed; in this case, the data subject has the right to receive information about this personal data and to receive the following information:
+(1) The data subject has the right to request confirmation from the responsible person whether the personal data concerning him are being processed; if so, they have the right to receive a statement about such personal data and the following information:

 a) processing purposes;

-b) categories of personal data that will be processed;
+b) categories of personal data that are being processed;

-c) recipients or categories of recipients to whom personal information has been or is still being disclosed, in particular recipients in third countries or in international organizations;
+c) recipients or categories of recipients to whom personal data has been disclosed or is still being disclosed, especially those from third countries or international organizations;

-e) the right to correct or erase personal data concerning you, or to restrict the processing by the controller, or the right to object to such processing;
+e) the right to correct or delete your personal data, or to restrict their processing by the responsible person or to object to such processing;

-f) the right to file a complaint with the supervisory authority;
+f) the right to file a complaint with a supervisory authority;

-g) if personal data is not collected from the data subject, all available information about the origin of the data;
+g) if personal data is not collected from the data subject itself, then all available information about the origin of the data;

-h) the availability of an automated decision-making process, including profiling, in accordance with art.
-22 (1) and (1).
-4 GDPR and – at least in these cases - meaningful information about the logic involved, as well as the extent and expected consequences of such processing for the data subject.
+h) availability of automated decision-making, incl. regarding data profiling, in accordance with Art.
+22, Chapter 1 and Chapter 4 of the DS–GVO (General Data Protection Regulation), and – at least in these cases - reliable information about the logic involved, as well as the scale and the expected consequences of such processing for the data subject.

-(2) If personal data is transferred to a third country or an international organization, the data subject has the right to receive information about the relevant guarantees provided for in article 46 of the General Data Protection Regulation (GDPR) in connection with the transfer.
+(2) If personal data is transferred to a third country or an international organization, the data subject has the right to be informed of the relevant guarantees in accordance with Article 46 of the DS-GVO (General Data Protection Regulation) related to the transfer.

 4.2 The right to rectification

-The data subject has the right to immediately demand from the Responsible Person the rectification of inaccurate personal data concerning him.
-Taking into account the purposes of processing, the data subject has the right to request the completion of incomplete personal data, including means of an additional application.
+The data subject has the right to immediately demand from the responsible person the rectification of any incorrect personal data related to the data subject.
+Taking into account the purpose of processing, the data subject has the right to request additional completion of incomplete personal data, including by means of an additional application.

-(1) The data subject has the right to request the Controller to erase personal data related thereof, and the Controller is obliged to erase the personal data immediately if one of the following reasons applies:
+(1) The data subject has the right to require the responsible person to immediately erase personal data related to the data subject, and the responsible person is obliged to immediately erase personal data if there are the following reasons:

-a) Personal data is no longer needed for the purposes for which they were collected or otherwise processed.
+a) personal data is no longer required for the purposes for which they were collected or otherwise processed.

-e) The erasure of personal data is necessary to fulfill a legal obligation in accordance with the legislation of the Union or the legislation of the Member States to which the controller is subordinate.
+e) the erasure of personal data is necessary to fulfill legal obligations in accordance with the legislation of the Union or the EU Member States to which the data protection officer is subordinate.

-(3) Paragraphs 1 and 2 do not apply to the extent that processing is required
+(3) Chapters 1 and 2 are not applicable if data processing is required

-a) to exercise the right to freedom of expression and information;
+a) to exercise the right to freedom of speech and information;

-b) to fulfill a legal obligation requiring processing in accordance with the legislation of the Union or the Member States to which the controller is subordinate, or to perform a task that meets public interest or is carried out within the exercise of state power entrusted to the controller;
+b) to fulfill a legal obligation requiring the processing of data in accordance with the legislation of the Union or the EU Member States to which the responsible person is subordinate, or to perform a task in the public interest, or if the processing takes place within the exercise of authority vested in the responsible person;

-c) for reasons of public interest in the field of public health in accordance with Article 9, paragraph.
-2 points (h) and (i), as well as Article 9, paragraph 3 of the GDPR;
+c) based on the public interest in the field of public health in accordance with Article 9, Chapter 2 of paragraph h) and paragraph i), as well as Article 9, Chapter 3 of DS-GVO (General Data Protection Regulation);

-(d) For archival, scientific or historical research purposes of public interest or for statistical purposes in accordance with article 89 (1), to the extent that the law referred to in paragraph 1 allegedly makes it impossible or seriously impedes the achievement of the purposes of such processing, or
+d) for the purposes of archiving in the public interest, scientific or historical research or for statistical purposes in accordance with Article 89, Chapter 1, if the right referred to in Chapter 1 allegedly makes it impossible or seriously affects the achievement of the purposes of this processing, or

 4.4 The right to restrict processing

-(1) The data subject has the right to request the controller to restrict processing if one of the following conditions is provided:
+(1) The data subject has the right to require the responsible person to restrict processing if one of the following conditions is met:

-a) the accuracy of personal data is disputed by the data subject during the period that allows the controller to verify the accuracy of personal data,
+a) the accuracy of personal data is disputed by the subject of personal data, while during such a period of time that allows the responsible person to verify the accuracy of personal data,

-b) the processing is illegal and the data subject refuses to erase the personal data and instead requires restrictions on the use of personal data;
+b) the processing is illegal, and the subject of personal data refuses to delete personal data, and instead requires restrictions on the use of personal data;

-c) the data controller no longer needs personal data for processing purposes, but the data subject needs them to present, implement or defend legal claims, or
+c) the responsible person no longer needs personal data for processing purposes, but the data subject needs them to assert, exercise or protect their legal rights, or

-d) the data subject objects to processing in accordance with Article 21, paragraph 1 of the GDPR and it has not yet been determined whether the legitimate reasons of the responsible person outweigh the justified reasons of the interested person.
+d) the data subject has put forward a request to suspend data processing in accordance with Article 21, Chapter 1 of the DS-GVO (General Data Protection Regulation) for a period until it is established whether the legitimate grounds for objections of the responsible person have priority over the legitimate grounds of the data subject.

 4.5 The right to data portability

-(1) The data subject has the right to receive relevant personal data, provided by the subject to the controller in a structured, generally accepted and machine-readable format, and the subject has the right to transfer this data to another controller without hindrance from the controller to whom the personal data has been disclosed, provided that
+(1) The data subject has the right to receive personal data related to him, which he has provided to the responsible person, in a structured, generally accepted and machine-readable format, and has the right to transfer this data to another responsible person without the intervention of the person to whom this data was provided earlier, provided that

-a) processing is based on consent in accordance with Article 6, paragraph 1 point (a) or article 9 para.
-2 point (a) of the GDPR or on contractual basis in accordance with Article 6, paragraph 1 point (b) of the GDPR, and
+a) processing is based on consent in accordance with Article 6, Chapter 1, paragraph a) or Article 9, Chapter 2, paragraph a) DS-GVO (General Data Protection Regulation) or is based on a contract in accordance with Article 6, Chapter 1, paragraph b) DS-GVO and

-b) processing is carried out using automated procedures.
+b) processing is carried out using automated processes.

-(2) When fulfilling their right to data portability in accordance with paragraph 1, the data subject has the right to request that personal data be transferred directly from one controller to another controller, to the technically possible extent.
+(2) When exercising their right to data portability in accordance with Chapter 1, the data subject has the right to request the transfer of personal data directly from one responsible person to another responsible person, to the technically feasible extent.

-The right provided for in paragraph 1 of this article must not infringe on the rights and freedoms of others.
+The right under Chapter 1 must not infringe on the rights and freedoms of others.

-This right does not apply to processing necessary for the performance of a task that meets the public interest or is carried out within the framework of the exercise of state power, which has been transferred to a responsible person.
+This right does not apply to processing necessary for the performance of tasks for the purposes of public interest, or if the processing takes place within the framework of the exercise of authority entrusted to the responsible person;

-The data subject has the right, for reasons arising from their specific situation, to refuse at any time the processing of relevant personal data, which may be prohibited in accordance with Article 6, paragraph 1 points (e) or (f) of the GDPR, and has the right to object; this also applies to profiling based on these provisions.
-The Controller will no longer process personal data unless they can demonstrate convincing legal grounds for processing that outweigh the interests, rights and freedoms of the data subject, or the processing is not intended to present, implement or defend legal claims.
+The data subject has the right at any time to object to the processing of personal data relating to them, occurring in accordance with Article 6, Chapter 1, paragraph e) or f) of the DS-GVO (General Data Protection Regulation), for reasons arising from his specific situation; this also applies to profiling data based on these provisions.
+In such a case, the responsible person stops processing personal data, except in cases when he can present valid legal grounds for processing that prevail over the interests, rights and freedoms of the data subject, or when the processing serves to comply with, fulfill or protect legitimate requirements.

-In connection with the use of Information Society services, regardless of Directive 2002/58/EC, the Data Subject can exercise their right to object using automated procedures that use technical specifications.
+Due to the use of information society services and regardless of Directive 2002/58/EC, the data subject may exercise their right to object by automated means using technical specifications.

-The data subject has the right to withdraw their consent to data protection at any time.
-Withdrawal of consent does not affect the legality of processing carried out on the basis of consent until the moment of withdrawal.
+The data subject has the right to withdraw their consent to the processing of personal data carried out in accordance with the legislative provision on data protection at any time.
+The consent withdrawal does not affect the legality of processing performed on the basis of consent prior to its revocation.

-4.8 The right to file a complaint with the supervisory authority
+4.8 The right to lodge a complaint with a supervisory authority

-Without prejudice to any other administrative or judicial remedies, every interested person has the right to file a complaint with a supervisory authority, in particular in an EU Member State at the place of residence, place of work or place of alleged violation, if the interested person believes that the processing of related personal data violates these Rules.
+Any data subject has the right to lodge a complaint with a supervisory authority without prejudice to any other administrative-legal or judicial remedies, in particular in the EU Member State at his place of residence, place of work or place of alleged violation, if the data subject believes that the processing of personal data concerning him violates this Provision.